yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 (2) Calling setState() and updating the state  <br/>
 (3) Using this.forceUpdate  <br/><br/>

-(1) getDerivedStateFromProps() : This is the first method that is called when a component gets updated.
+(1) static getDerivedStateFromProps() : This is the first method that is called when a component gets updated.
 This is still the natural place to set the state object based on the initial props. <br/><br/>

-(2) shouldComponentUpdate() : This method is designed to increase performance in React applications.
-It accepts the previous state and previous props, which you can compare with the current state and props and using a conditional operator, return true or false depending on whether React should update the component or not.
+(2) shouldComponentUpdate() : This method is designed to `increase performance` in React applications.
+It accepts the previous state and previous props, which you can compare with the current state and props and using a conditional operator, return true or false depending on whether React `should update the component or not`.
 ```
 shouldComponentUpdate(nextProps, nextState){
     if(this.state.name === nextState.name) { return false; }